Coors strike and boycott

 The Coors strike and boycott was a series of boycotts and strike action against the Coors Brewing Company, based in Golden, Colorado, United States.
 Initially local, the boycott started in the late 1960s and continued through the 1970s, coinciding with a labor strike at the company's brewery in 1977.
 The strike ended the following year in failure for the union, which Coors forced to dissolve.
 The boycott, however, lasted until the mid-1980s, when it was more or less ended.

 The boycott began in 1966 as a regional affair coordinated by the Colorado chapter of the American GI Forum and the Denver-based Crusade for Justice.
 These two Hispanic groups initiated a boycott due to the Coors Brewing Company's discriminatory practices that targeted Hispanics and African Americans.
 Additionally, they opposed the Coors family's support of right wing political causes.
 Soon afterward, the boycott expanded through much of the American West.
 By the 1970s, the boycott covered much of Coors' market area and involved Hispanic, African American, and women's rights groups, as well as labor unions and LGBT activists.
 The latter group opposed Coors' practice of using a polygraph test during their hiring process, which they alleged allowed them to discriminate against LGBT individuals.
-In San Francisco, the city's LGBT community and the Teamsters union allied to promote the boycott that involved noted gay rights activist Harvey Milk.
+In San Francisco, the city's LGBT community and the Teamsters union allied to promote the boycott that involved noted gay rights activists Harvey Milk and Cleve Jones.